Right Arrow

 Core technology and deployment models

 The deployment approaches between these platforms reveal significant differences in implementation complexity and infrastructure requirements.
 Spot AI employs a plug-and-play hardware approach that bridges on-premises cameras to a secure, cloud-native dashboard, enabling organizations to leverage existing camera investments without wholesale replacement.
-The system supports camera-agnostic integration with most IP camera models and RTSP streams, facilitating phased implementation across multiple sites.
+The system supports camera-agnostic integration with most IP camera models and RTSP streams, which simplifies phased implementation across multiple sites.

 Deployment Comparison